ml4ai/dass-wills/design-ideas.md

 - `_timestamp`: a timestamp of when the edit was performed

 ### Will creation
-For now, we assume that the back-end of the system to create a digital will gets its information about the components of the will from a JSON file.
-The creation of a create a will then involves the following steps:
+For now, to create a digital will, we assume that the back-end of the system obtains its information about the will's components from a JSON file.
+The creation of this digital will involves the following steps:

 1) read the JSON file specified;
 2) extract and organize the resulting information appropriately;